photosojourn/vim-config/README.md

 ## Information

-This is a VIM setup using pathogen which provides a good working environment for working mainly with Bash, Puppet and Ruby using Git.
+This is a VIM setup using pathogen which provides a good working environment for working mainly with Bash, Puppet and Ruby using Git as well as support for Hashicorp tools like Terraform and Vagrant.

 ## Requirements